SamiaMehrdad/Locky-Lows/README.md

 ---
 ### Concept:

-In Locky Lows there is many betting rounds that people can go and select whatever they like by paying an amount of their LLcoins.
+In Lucky Lows there is many betting rounds that people can go and select whatever they like by paying an amount of their LLcoins.
 Each round has a certain deadline timer that after dueing, results will be published.
-Main idea of Locky Lows is in calculating results.
-The subject that has been selected more, and is more popular is LOSER! and less popular one is the WINNER!
+Main idea of Lucky Lows is in the way of calculating the results.
+The subject which has been selected more, and is more popular will be the LOSER! and less popular one is the WINNER!
 So all payed LLcoins of losers multiple by 10 will be rewarded to the winners.
 Also users can make and run their own rounds, using LL studio.
-They will collect the commision of total coins that people may be rewarded at they rounds.
+They will collect the commision of total LLcoins that people may be rewarded in their rounds.

 <br>